Wubuntu88/CarND-Advanced-Lane-Lines/writeup_submission.md

 In cases where there is a bright pavement, the L channel picks up the entire pavement, but the gray channel only picks up the white lines, so it is the same as having just the gray channel.

-So, the benefit of bitwise anding the L and G channels is to remove some negative elements of the L channel (hood of car), and potentially eliminate the noisyness and inconsistency of the gray channel.
+So, the benefit of bitwise ANDing the L and G channels is to remove some negative elements of the L channel (hood of car), and potentially eliminate the noisyness and inconsistency of the gray channel.
-Although bitwise anding these may cause a fainter line because the gray is fainter than the L.
+However, bitwise ANDing these may cause a fainter line because the gray is fainter than the L.

 The S channel is very robust at detecting white and yellow lanes, but activates when there is a shadow on a dark pavement (test4.jpg).
 The R channel is also good at detecting white and yellow lanes, but activates when there is bright pavement (test4.jpg).
-By anding these together, we can get rid of the shadow on the S channel, and the noisy bright pavement activation on the red channel.
+By ANDing these together, we can get rid of the shadow on the S channel, and the noisy bright pavement activation on the red channel.
-Another benefit is that we can get rid of noise the is specific to each image, because from the picture they are noisy in different locations.
+Another benefit is that we can get rid of noise that is specific to each image, because from the picture they are noisy in different locations.

-At the last step, we can or the two together: (S & R) | (L & G).
+At the last step, we can OR the two together: (S & R) | (L & G).
-In doing this, we hope the each of the components being ored are free of noise, and that they represent mostly lane lines.
+In doing this, we hope that each of the components being ORed are free of noise, and that they represent mostly lane lines.
-By oring them, we are taking the traits of each and combining them, so that each part (the (S&R) and the (L&G)) contributes fully.
+By ORing them, we are taking the traits of each and combining them, so that each part (the (S&R) and the (L&G)) contributes fully.

 There are surely better combinations of channels, but I found this one to be quite robust and it produced good results.